idaholab/virtual_test_bed/doc/content/microreactors/mrad/mrad_model.md

 | Fine Mesh for BISON, standalone BISON with flat power profile | 98.66% | 96.05% | 2.19% | 0.40% | 0.03% |
 | Fine Mesh for BISON, steady-state multiphysics simulation | 99.30% | 97.50% | 1.37% | 0.41% | 0.03% |

+The input file used to generate the fine BISON mesh is listed as follows.
+Note the boundary layers and biasing setup in the input file.
+Additionally, the heat pipe related blocks are deleted from the BISON mesh and the heat pipe surfaces are defined as boundaries.

+!listing /mrad/mesh/HPMR_OneSixth_Core_meshgenerator_tri_fine.i max-height = 10000

 ## Multiphysics Model Setup

 ### Griffin Model